 One of the most important pieces of information needed to manage invasive plants is knowing where they are located and how widely they are distributed.
-The Early Detection and Distribution Mapping System (EDDSMapS) is an easy way to collect that data and store it in a database that anyone can access.
-Anyone who can identify an invasive plant can enter the location of a that particular invasive plant.
-All one needs to do is register on the site and complete a fillable report online.
-There are instructions for entering a plant’s location available on the site.
-All records are verified for accuracy.
-It also has an iPhone App for those that prefer to use their smartphones.
+The Early Detection and Distribution Mapping System (EDDSMapS) is an easy way to collect those data, which are stored in a national database that anyone can access.
+Anyone who can identify an invasive plant can enter the location of that particular invasive plant.
+Abundance and treatment information can also be recorded using EDDSMapS.
+(For information on recording data on public vs. private land, read this.)

 How to Use the EDDMapS App